How to Study for Course 1: Real Estate Essentials

 Course 1, Real Estate Essentials, is the foundation the whole program stands on, and it is easy to underestimate.
 The material feels approachable, so students skim it, memorize a few definitions, and move on.
 Then the fundamentals they never really learned come back to cost them marks in later courses and in the simulations.

-What Course 1 covers and why it matters later
+What does Course 1 cover, and why does it matter later?

-Course 1 introduces the foundations of the profession: how real estate is regulated in Ontario and the roles of RECO and TRESA, the language of the industry, types of property and structures, how land is owned and held (estates in land, co-ownership, and title), the limits on ownership (government limitations and private encumbrances), and the professional standards around conflicts and disclosure.
+Course 1 introduces the foundations of the profession: how real estate is regulated in Ontario, including the roles of RECO and the Trust in Real Estate Services Act, 2002 (TRESA), the language of the industry, types of property and structures, how land is owned and held (estates in land, co-ownership, and title), the limits on ownership (government limitations such as zoning and planning controls under the Planning Act, and private encumbrances), and the professional standards on conflicts and disclosure set out in the Code of Ethics (O. Reg.
+365/22).

 Almost everything in the later courses stands on these ideas.
 Representation, agreements, offers, and the simulations all assume you can already think in terms of who regulates what, who owns what, and what limits apply.
 A shaky Course 1 does not just risk one exam.
 It quietly taxes every course after it.